Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What You Need To Know Before Switching to Homemade Dog Food

-It is also essential to follow the recipe precisely since cooking methods can change the nutrient composition.
-The transition to homemade dog food should be gradual to allow time for your dog’s stomach to adjust and avoid gastrointestinal upset.
+Following the recipe precisely is essential since cooking methods can change the nutrient composition.
+The transition to homemade dog food should be gradual to allow your dog’s stomach to adjust and avoid gastrointestinal upset.

 Options for Food Assistance

-If you need some assistance in caring for your pets, here are some options for food assistance:
+If you need help caring for your pets, here are some options for food assistance:

-• Cofund My Pet: This online directory helps you find pet food banks close to where you live so your pets don’t go hungry.
+• Cofund My Pet: This online directory helps you find pet food banks near you so your pets don’t go hungry.

 • The Humane Society: This platform provides resources that offer financial support and donations for pet food.
 You can explore the interactive resource map to find a pet food pantry.

-Some veterinary clinics may also provide pet food assistance.
-You can also check with your local religious institutions since some occasionally sponsor pet food banks and pet food drives.
-Pet food manufacturers sometimes offer food samples which can be a short-term relief.
+Some veterinary clinics provide pet food assistance.
+You can also check with local religious institutions since some occasionally sponsor pet food banks and pet food drives.
+Pet food manufacturers sometimes offer food samples, which can be a short-term relief.
 This could be a helpful but temporary solution if you need to get through one or two days.

 woman making homemade dog food and filling containers with it